Louisa-Otoo/MedTrack-final/README.md

 - Real-time inventory tracking
 - Add, update, and delete laboratory and drug items
 - Search and filter functionality
-- Responsive front-end using React.js
+- User-friendly front-end using React.js
 - Dynamic data storage with MongoDB